Sea Fishing in Dorset

 Fishing in Christchurch is like fishing in the flats of Florida.
 We’re talking shallow, clear water and the potential for big predators hitting lures on the surface.
 It’s also a nursery for breeding bass, so catch and release is essential here.
 Christchurch also has some excellent sea trout fishing.
 The area could not be more appealing to an indecisive slob trout – the class of trout that never quite make it out to sea, and prefer to live in estuaries like a child that never quite leaves home.
 Given the shallowness of the water, spooking fish is a problem and stealth is required.
 Fishing at night is your best bet for the bass.
 Bass hit lures on the surface willingly in Christchurch in summer, because surface lures are strikingly obvious in shallow water.

 Beach Fishing Christchurch: The Mudeford Spit

-The Mudeford Spit and surrounding waters look like they were designed by a God that loves anglers and wants them to be happy.
 You can fish out to sea or inside the natural harbour itself.
-In both instances, you’ll be fishing onto shallow ground, so fishing very early mornings or dusk can be better to avoid spooky fish.
-Night time fishing is also a good idea.
+In both instances, you’ll be fishing on shallow ground, so fishing very early morning or dusk can be better to avoid spooky fish.
+Nighttime fishing is also a good idea.
 Water clarity drops off a cliff after heavy rainfall.